Moduli stacks of stable toric quasimaps: Introduction

 \subsection{Acknowledgments}

 During the preparation of the paper we have benefited from conversations with Davesh Maulik and Rahul Pandharipande.
 The material about the big $I$-function in \S \ref{big-I-fcn} is joint work with Rahul Pandharipande and we are indebted to him for allowing us to include it in this paper.
+We also thank Chanzheng Li for pointing out an inaccuracy in earlier version.
 The research presented here, as well as the writing of the paper, were carried out at the Korea Institute for Advanced Study in Summer 2009.
 Ciocan-Fontanine thanks KIAS for financial support, excellent working conditions, and an inspiring research environment.
 Partial support for the research of Ciocan-Fontanine under the NSF grant DMS-0702871 and for the research of Kim under the grant KRF-2007-341-C00006 is gratefully acknowledged.